 - Proper care preserves your investment: Extend the life of your suit with a simple routine.
 Rinse it in cool, clean water right after swimming, then hand wash it with mild soap and lay it flat to air dry away from direct sunlight.

-What Makes a Competition Suit Different?
+What Makes Competition Swimwear So Special?

 When you first step into the world of competitive swimming, you quickly learn that not all swimsuits are created equal.
 The colorful, comfortable suit your daughter wears for swim lessons or a day at the beach is worlds apart from the sleek, high-tech suit she’ll need on race day.
 The primary differences come down to three things: fit, fabric, and function.
 A training suit is built for durability and comfort during long practices, while a competition suit is a piece of performance equipment designed for one thing: speed.
 Understanding these distinctions is the first step in choosing the right gear to support her goals in the water.